youweiliang/RichHF/README.md

 ## Trained Models and Results

 The trained **multi-head** RAHF model checkpoint is available on [Google Drive](https://drive.google.com/file/d/1-jKfmpyGtJ0UAgEQ23zylRsmQ82qigzB/view?usp=sharing).
+The model weights are licensed under [CC BY-NC 4.0](LICENSE_WEIGHTS).
 Load the weights into a RAHF model with this configuration: `"vit_model": "google/vit-large-patch16-384", "t5_model": "t5-base"`.

 Testing metrics of this model are comparable to the [RichHF paper](https://arxiv.org/pdf/2312.10240), with slight variations: